Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 When making gifts it is important to understand the Inheritance Tax rules and how they may affect you.
 Making gifts can sometimes come with an unexpected tax liability without the proper advice, but a bit of planning can go a long way in reducing the Inheritance Tax liability that your family may face when you’re no longer around.

-You might already know that there are a few hoops to jump through if you’re thinking about giving away cash or other assets during your lifetime to make sure that they’re not considered as part of your estate for Inheritance Tax purposes.
+You might already know that there are a few hoops to jump through if you’re thinking about giving away cash or other assets during your lifetime to make sure that they’re not considered part of your estate for Inheritance Tax purposes.
 If you’re going to give property away or put some things in a trust, it’s good to be familiar with what you need to do to make this work properly.

 Our Inheritance Tax advice

-We understand that each person’s priorities are different and that what might be an ideal tax planning solution for one family, based on their goals, might not be a practical for another family.
-We offer a comprehensive tax service which covers both lifetime and Will planning and which is, above all, tailored to you, advising on;
+We understand that each person’s priorities are different and that what might be an ideal tax planning solution for one family, based on their goals, might not be practical for another family.
+We offer a comprehensive tax service that covers both lifetime and Will planning and which is, above all, tailored to you, advising on;

 • Passing on property